 To understand Fort Ross-Seaview, picture a vineyard on the crown of a coastal ridge, surrounded by a sea of fog.
 Although the AVA is located just a few miles from cold Pacific Ocean waters, between Jenner and The Sea Ranch, it is also significantly defined by its higher elevation.
 In the summer, vineyards bask in warm sunlight indeed, while many are above the damp belt of fog that invades the Petaluma Gap and Russian River Valley.
 Fort Ross-Seaview is an essentially chilly climate on the edge of grape-growing possibility, yet, at times, may receive more sunlight than areas like Green Valley of the Russian River Valley, which is defined by immersion in fog.

 Fort Ross Vineyard was founded in the 1990s by Lester and Linda Schwartz, and is open daily for tasting Pinot Noir, Chardonnay and Pinotage.

 Many of the other wineries operating within or sourcing grapes from the Fort Ross-Seaview AVA are not open to the public, and often their wines are available only by waiting list or from specialty retailers.
 They include Flowers, Wild Hog, Marcassin, Failla, Williams Selyem, and Peay.

-Grape grower David Hirsch knew that he was onto something good when, one month in the early 1990s, Kistler, Littorai and Williams Selyem all called up asking about his grapes at once.
-Hirsch Vineyards is open to intrepid visitors by appointment only.
+Grape grower David Hirsch knew that he was onto something good when, one month in the early 1990s, Kistler, Littorai, and Williams Selyem all called up asking about his grapes at once.
+However, Hirsch Vineyards now pours its wines only in its tasting room in Healdsburg.

 Wineries located outside of the AVA that make wine with grapes from Fort Ross-Seaview vineyards and are open for tasting include Martinelli Winery in Windsor, Red Car Wine in Sebastopol, and Tin Barn Vineyards in Sonoma.